Persistence

 - means transform it into serializable representation, such asSerializable

-object or JSON text, and possibly saving it into some persistent storage like file or sending by network. - Restoration - is a process of restoring the
+object or JSON text, and possibly saving it into some persistent storage like a file or sending by a network. - Restoration - is a process of restoring the

 StateMachine